Digital radio: a complete guide to in-car DAB

 The BBC was one of the frontrunners in test transmissions of digital radio in the 1990s and perhaps the legacy of that is that the UK currently has the world’s biggest digital radio network.
 Despite this, DAB coverage is still not as good as FM radio in the UK and there is plenty of anecdotal evidence from DAB radio users to suggest it’s not always possible to pick up any DAB signal, particularly in more remote areas and away from big cities.

 DAB radio – should I be concerned about whether my car has one?

 A number of manufacturers, particularly those towards the luxury end of the market, are increasingly likely to include a DAB radio with their cars as standard.
 BMW, for example, now does that across its entire range.
 DAB radios are also capable of receiving FM/AM signals, so you have the option of both rather than relying on one or the other.

 At the moment there is no definitive date for the switch-off of analogue radio but it seems likely at some point.
 A date of 2015 was originally scheduled but was abandoned by the UK Government because uptake of digital radio has been too slow.
 Despite that, it therefore seems a sensible step to future-proof your new car by ensuring it comes with a DAB radio.

 The impending switch-off shouldn’t be cause for huge worry though as it won’t come in the next few months; you’ll still be able to listen to the radio in your car for the foreseeable future, even if it doesn’t come with a DAB radio fitted.
-There will undoubtedly be options to retrofit DAB radios or adapt existing radios in cars when the switch-off does finally happen.
+There are already plenty of options to retrofit DAB radios or adapt existing radios in cars.

 Many people like to have the most up to date technology in their cars when they’re buying a new one and having a DAB radio in your car may make it more desirable when you come to sell it or trade it in, particularly in a few years’ time when the switch-off has happened or is imminent.